kyunghoj/GSoC2014/README.md

 Timeline
 --
- * First month (May ~ June): Implement a test class for at least a few Grunt commands and parser for the commands.
+ * First month (May 19 ~ June 18): Implement a test class for at least a few Grunt commands and parser for the commands.
 This will make sure the development is on track with a right direction.
- * Second month (June ~ July): Fix the problems (if any) from the first month.
+ * Second month (June 19 ~ July 18): Fix the problems (if any) from the first month.
 Continue adding commands to the implementation.
- * Final month (July ~ Aug): Ask the community for review and test code and documentation.
+ * Final month (July 19 ~ August 18): Ask the community for review and test code and documentation.
 We may ask to create a separate branch as the changes in Grunt can be too disruptive.

 About Me
 --